Electoral college affirms Biden’s victory on a relatively calm day of a chaotic election

 Republicans who had been chosen to cast electoral votes for Trump if he had won still gathered to register their support in several states, in the hopes that a future court decision would invalidate the election.

-“This was in no way an effort to usurp or contest the will of Pennsylvania voters,” said Bernie Comfort, Trump’s Pennsylvania campaign chairwoman, in a statement put out by the Pennsylvania GOP.
+“This was in no way an effort to usurp or contest the will of Pennsylvania voters,” Bernie Comfort, Trump’s Pennsylvania campaign chairwoman, said in a statement put out by the Pennsylvania GOP.
 She described the vote as “procedural” and designed to “preserve any legal claims that may be presented going forward.”

 In Carson City, Nev., six Republican electors and two alternates set up a folding table and chairs outside the closed Nevada legislature to cast their faux vote before an audience of 15.